2025 Texas Bowl

-The 2025 Texas Bowl is a college football bowl game that is scheduled to be played on December 27, 2025, at the NRG Stadium located in Houston, Texas.
-The 19th annual Texas Bowl game will feature teams from the Big 12 Conference and the Southeastern Conference.
-The game is scheduled to kickoff at 9:15 p.m.
-EST and will be shown on ESPN.
-The Texas Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
-The bowl game will be sponsored by Kinder's, and the game will be known as the Kinder's Texas Bowl.
+The 2025 Texas Bowl was a college football bowl game played on December 27, 2025, at the NRG Stadium located in Houston, Texas.
+The 19th annual Texas Bowl game began at approximately 8:15 p.m.
+CST and aired on ESPN.
+The Texas Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game was sponsored by Kinder's, a maker of barbecue sauce and other seasonings, and officially known as the Kinder's Texas Bowl.